 WBRD AM & FM - A History

-WBRD broadcasted from Bradenton studios at 26th Avenue E and First Street W (U.S. 41) with a two tower directional array.
-Later, the station moved to a three-tower directional site west of U.S. 41 off 33rd Street W in Palmetto which enabled it to go 24-hours and increase power to 2500 watts day and one kilowatt night.
-This required the station to be licensed to Palmetto.
+In the late 80’s, WBRD moved its towers to a site off 33rd Street W in Palmetto, which enabled it to go 24-hours and increase power to 2500 watts day and one kilowatt night.
+This move also required the station be licensed to Palmetto.
 One of the two towers at the old transmitter site was dismantled and the other left for use as a non-directional backup.

 In 1995, the Nelsons sold WBRD-AM and WDUV-FM to Jacor (soon to be aborbed into Clear Channel) for $14 million.
-The AM was spun off to the Metropolitan Radio Group and the FM to Cox when Clear Channel was forced to divest itself of some of its Tampa Bay stations.
-WDUV moved to 103.5 and then to 105.5 in a frequency switch with classic rock WTBT.
-Its tower was relocated from Riverview to New Port Richey (the new city of license) and then to Holiday.
+The AM was spun off to the Metropolitan Radio Group and operated for a while from 2101 Hammock Place in Sarasota, home of new sister station WTMY.
+From there it moved to 1919 53rd Avenue East in Bradenton.
+The FM, which eventually went to Cox when Clear Channel was forced to divest itself of some of its Tampa Bay stations, moved to 103.5 and then 105.5 in a frequency switch with classic rock WTBT.
+It also moved its tower from Riverview to New Port Richey (the new city of license) and then to Holiday.

-Today (2008), WBRD-AM is owned by Birach Broadcasting who bought the facility for $850,000 in 2007.
-It broadcasts from studios in Ellenton at 3912 U.S. Highway 301 North and is branded “La Nueva Radio Lider.”
-Its target audience is Hispanics seeking Spanish music (Mexican, Tex-Mex, Latin hits, Tropical, and International), news and information.
+Today (2018), WBRD-AM is owned by Birach Broadcasting, which bought the facility from Metropolitan Radio Group for $850,000 in 2007.
+It broadcasts a Spanish format from studios in Ellenton at 3912 U.S. Highway 301 North and is branded “1420 AM Radio Lider.”

 (Thanks to Bob Barnes who helped with this history.
 Please contact us if you have additional information to share about the history of WBRD AM & FM.)